auxiliarywits/auxiliarywits.github.io/_posts/2022-12-22-Bodily-awareness.md

 At one point in my life, I was into Parkour, which involves using your body to navigate through obstacles in your environment.
 Contrary to popular belief, Parkour is not just about performing flashy flips, but rather about gaining a deep understanding and control over your own body.

-It helps me understand my capabilities and limitations, allowing me to take risks with confidence: I know where my feet would land, the strength of grip, range of movement, how far I can push myself, etc. It's a great feeling.
+For me, personally, it helps me understand my capabilities and limitations, allowing me to take risks with confidence: I know where my feet would land, the strength of grip, range of movement, how far I can push myself, etc. It's a great feeling.
 I would love to have that again.